I'm interested in

 Personalisation is not available through private browsing.

-Study popular music at Griffith
+Study Popular Music at Griffith

-Bachelor of Music (Classical Voice)
+Bachelor of Popular Music

 Industry-focused training delivers professional level skills

-- Recording artists
+- Recording Engineer

 Popular music graduates have also successfully established their own businesses such as recording studios, teaching studios, music distribution, and artist and repertoire companies.